Distribute Power BI content to external guest users using Azure Active Directory B2B

 Approach 3: Guest users bring their own Power BI Pro license

 With this approach, Supplier 1 assigns a Power BI Pro license to Lucy.
-She can then access Contoso's Power BI app with this license.
-Since Lucy can use her Pro license from her own organization when accessing an external Power BI environment, this approach is sometimes referred to as bring your own license (BYOL).
+They can then access Contoso's Power BI app with this license.
+Since Lucy can use their Pro license from their own organization when accessing an external Power BI environment, this approach is sometimes referred to as bring your own license (BYOL).
 If both organizations are using Power BI, this offers advantageous licensing for the overall analytics solution and minimizes overhead of assigning licenses to external users.

 The pro license given to Lucy by Supplier 1 applies to any Power BI tenant where Lucy is a guest user.
 Pro licenses enable access to content that is not in a Power BI Premium capacity.
 However, external users with a Pro license are restricted by default to a consumption only experience.
 This can be change by using the approach described in the Enabling external users to edit and manage content within Power BI section later in this document.

 Commonly when working with multiple external suppliers, Contoso needs to ensure that each supplier sees data only about its own products.
 User-based security and dynamic row level security make this easy to accomplish with Power BI.

 One of the most powerful features of Power BI is Row Level Security.
 This feature allows Contoso to create a single report and dataset but still apply different security rules for each user.
 For an in-depth explanation, see Row-level security (RLS).